 • With a fuel tank volume of 57.5 fl.oz., the Stihl BR 350 outshines the Stihl BR 700, which holds 47.3 fl.oz.
 This enables you to carry more fuel, offering the possibility of longer operation, provided the engines consume fuel at comparable rates.

-• When comparing engine displacements, the 64.8-cc engine of the Stihl BR 700 edges out the 63.3-cc engine of the Stihl BR 350.
-This indicates a potential slight increase in fuel consumption per stroke and a corresponding bump in power output.
+• In contrast, the Stihl BR 350's engine, with a displacement of 63.3 cc, is slightly surpassed by the 64.8-cc engine of the Stihl BR 700.
+As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.
 Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 350 features a 2-stroke engine, and the Stihl BR 700 is powered by the Stihl 4-Mix 4-stroke engine.

 Other features